fsepteixeira/FoolHD/FoolHD/Readme.md

 ```

 ### Outputs
-* Adversarial audio files saved with the same name as the original audio files in FoolHD/samples directory
+* Adversarial audio files saved with the same name as the original audio files in FoolHD/samples directory;
-* Metadata
+* Metadata with the following structure: filename, ground_truth identity, original predicted identity, adversarial predicted identity